 1. Business Intelligence Analyst

 Business Intelligence analysts look at data and draw business-related conclusions from it.
-They can support other departments, managers, and leaders to make better decisions for the organization.
+They can support other departments, managers, and leaders to make better organizational decisions.
 They also can identify where processes need improvement.

 2. Business Operations Specialist